t0mdicks0n/Magenta-Elephants/README.md

 ## Usage

-> Some usage instructions
+> Where software developers of all skill levels and specialties can come together for trustworthy guidance and positive contributions to their community's growth.

 ## Requirements

-- Node 6.4.x
+- React
-- Redis 2.6.x
+- Redux
-- Postgresql 9.1.x
+- Express
-- etc
+- MySql
-- etc
+- Socket

 ## Development